 Scotland has so many fairytale castles to visit it can be hard to choose which ones to include in your Scotland itinerary!

 Pop over to my article about the best castles to stay at in Scotland (I also have castle accommodation guides to the best castles in Wales & the English castles too so check those out if a castle stay is on your bucket list!
-Lots of wonderful accommodation options places to choose from all over the UK.
+Lots of excellent accommodation options places to choose from all over the UK.

-Read more in my selection of best books set in Scotland or enjoy this selection of movies set in Scotland.
+Read more in my selection of best books set in Scotland, or enjoy this selection of movies set in Scotland.

 Find more inspiration for your travels in my Scotland Travel Guide which includes information about what to see, where to stay, how to get around, travel tips, recommended reading and more to make the most of your trip.